kera-cudmore/BookWorm/TESTING.md

 UPDATE: The PEP8 validator site mentioned above has since gone down.
 I am therefore relying on using the [pycodestyle](https://pypi.org/project/pycodestyle/) package within my IDE to ensure that my code meets PEP8 guidelines.

 * app.py - No errors or warnings.
+* models.py - No errors or warnings.
 * auth/routes.py - Please see further information below regarding nomember error resolution.
+No other errors or warnings.
-* books/routes.py - Please see further information below regarding nomember error resolution.
+* books/routes.py - Please see further information below regarding nomember error resolution, and bare exception resolution.
+No other errors or warnings.
 * [error_handlers/routes.py](documentation/testing/validation/error-route-pep8.png) - There is a warning regarding the argument `e` not being used.
 I tried removing this argument from the code, however the error pages then didn't load, they defaulted to the generic error pages.
 I have added back in the argument `e` to allow the error handling to work correctly and to display my own error pages to the user.
 I am therefore happy to leave this warning in place.
 Pylint also gives feedback that the argument `e` doesn't conform to snake_case naming style.
 Again I am happy to leave this feedback, as there is no way to snake_case name a singular letter.
 * main/routes.py - No errors or warnings.